jbestenlehner/mat1820_example/docs/session3.md

     * If not, how can you help the reader understand what it shows.

 To help the reader you can:
-* **Annotate** – add some arrows, boxes on the figure to help show the reader the important parts of the data?
+* **Annotate** – add some arrows, boxes or text on the figure to help show the reader the important parts of the data?
 * **Remove Distractions** – Avoid visual clutter that isn’t relevant.
 * **Exploit the Caption** – Describe what you are showing.
 Make sure key input data is stated.